Alimony & Spousal Support in Columbus, OH

 - The lost income production capacity of each party resulting from legal separation;

-- Any remaining factor deemed appropriate by judge to the case.
+- Any remaining factor deemed appropriate by the judge to the case.

 Modification of Alimony Payments Over Time